JoinTheGraph/jointhegraph.github.io/articles/installing-janusgraph-and-its-storage-backends/installing-apache-hbase-for-janusgraph/index.md

 /opt/hbase-2.1.5/bin/hbase shell
 ```

-Now lets use the `list` command to list all the tables in HBase.
+Now let's use the `list` command to list all the tables in HBase.

 ```
 hbase(main):001:0> list